kingof2s/Pro-league-data-Red-vs-Blue/README.md

 <br> We reject the null hypothesis.
 <br> This means that the blue side win rate from before and after the introdcution of the Rift Herald are from different distributions.
 <br> In other words, we have evidence to show that the introduction of the Rift Herald has balanced out the win rate difference between blue/red side.

-Our null hypothesis is that the blueside winrates from before and after rift herald was added come from the same distribution.
-Our alternative hypothesis is that the blue side winrate decreased after rift herald was introduced.
-We used a test statistic of subtracting winrates here, not the total variation distance since we believe that the blue side winrate specifically is less, p value of 0.05 as standard.

-Our hypothesis test had a p value of 0.0 in 10,000 permutation tests.
-This means we reject the null hypothesis, and suggests very strong evidence that the addition of rift herald did in fact make the blue side less likely to win.